VivienZo/top-movies/README.md

 # Top Movies
-This Angular app allows you to manipulate the top 100 list of the most popular movies of the moment.
+This app allows you to manipulate a list of the movies.
+You can play with the most popular movies of the moment, the top rated movies and the upcoming movies.
 The data comes from the RESTful API of [TMDb](https://www.themoviedb.org/).
 The app follows the rules of the [Material Design](https://www.google.com/design/spec/components/data-tables.html) by using [Angular Material](https://material.angularjs.org/latest/) (Google)